jonnonz1/nz-statute-book/acts/public/2013/financial-markets-conduct-act-2013.md

 (2) For the purposes of paragraph (b) of the definition of consumer insurance contract in subsection (1), a contract of the kind referred to in this subsection is a contract of insurance to the extent that—ExampleA bank enters into a contract of insurance with an insurer.The bank then offers credit cards to its customers that provide them the benefit of travel insurance cover under that contract.The bank enters into the contract of insurance for commercial purposes.
 However, the contract is a consumer insurance contract to the extent that its customers have the benefit of the travel insurance cover for their personal purposes.
   (a) it is entered into by the policyholder in order to provide insurance cover for 1 or more other persons, or it is varied or extended in order to provide cover for 1 or more other persons; and
-  (b) those other persons are not parties to the contract; and (c) those other persons have the benefit of that insurance cover wholly or predominantly for personal, domestic, or household purposes.
+  (b) those other persons are not parties to the contract; and (c) those other persons would ordinarily have the benefit of that insurance cover wholly or predominantly for personal, domestic, or household purposes.
+(3) Subsection (2) does not apply to a contract if the insurance cover referred to in that subsection is only a minor or an incidental part of the insurance cover provided by the contract as a whole.

 ### 446Q Meaning of intermediary
 (1) In this Act, a person is an intermediary if—ExamplesExample 1A bank enters into a master agreement with a company (A).
 The agreement provides for A to arrange home loans for the bank.
 It provides for a commission to be paid to A for arranging the home loans and for the processes to be followed by A. A is an intermediary.Independently of the bank, A arranges with mortgage brokers, including a person (B), for home loans to be arranged through A’s master agreement.
 The mortgage brokers and A agree on the commission, and the support services, that A will give to the mortgage brokers for arranging the loans.B arranges a loan for a consumer and submits the application through A’s processes and the master agreement.
 The bank pays A a commission for the loan.
 A deducts a portion of the commission for A’s involvement in arranging the loan and pays the balance of the commission to B.B is also an intermediary.Example 2A broker arranges contracts of insurance for policyholders.
 The broker is paid only by the policyholders (and has no arrangement with insurers that directly or indirectly provides for the payments).
 The broker is not an intermediary.